ruimaranhao/jose.github.io/_pages/students.md

 Rui has supervised/is supervising the following PhD students:

-* [Nuno Sabino](https://www.cmuportugal.org/students/nuno-sabino/) (IST/CMU, co-supervised by Pedro Adao, Limin Jia, Lujo Bauer) Automatic Vulnerability
-Detection using Fuzzing and Symbolic Execution (2020 ⇒ 2024, on going)
+* [Nuno Sabino](https://www.cmuportugal.org/students/nuno-sabino/) (IST/CMU, co-supervised by Pedro Adao, Limin Jia, Lujo Bauer) Security of Web Applications using Fuzzing and Symbolic Execution (2020 ⇒ 2024, on going)

 * Francisco Ribeiro (UMinho, co-supervised with João Saraiva) Explaining Software Faults in Source Code.
 (2019 — 2022, on going)